okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-into-web-app-redirect/main/php/testapp.md

 1. Open a browser and go to `http://localhost:8080`.
 1. Click **Sign In**.
 The browser redirects you to Okta to sign in using the Sign-In Widget.
-1. After you’ve signed in, check your user's name appears.
+1. After you've signed in, check that your user's name appears.

-> **Note**: If you’re signed in as an administrator in the same browser already, it displays your name.
-You can open an incognito window and create a test user in the Admin Console to use if you want.
+> **Note**: If you're signed in as an administrator in the same browser already, it displays your name.
+You can open an incognito window and create a test user in the Admin Console to use.

 ### Troubleshooting